kubernetes/ingress-nginx/docs/user-guide/tls.md

 ## Server-side HTTPS enforcement through redirect

-By default the controller redirects HTTP clients to the HTTPS port 443 using a 301 Moved Permanently response if TLS is enabled for that Ingress.
+By default the controller redirects HTTP clients to the HTTPS port 443 using a 308 Permanent Redirect response if TLS is enabled for that Ingress.

 This can be disabled globally using `ssl-redirect: "false"` in the NGINX [config map][ConfigMap], or per-Ingress with the `nginx.ingress.kubernetes.io/ssl-redirect: "false"`